Affording Providence Day School

 Tuition includes textbooks at all grades, as well as course and laboratory fees.
 At various grade levels, additional fees are charged for such items as supplemental reading books, field trips, gym uniforms, and graphing calculators.

 There are multiple tuition payment plans.
 Options include a 3-payment plan and a 10 or 12 month billing plan.

 A $2,000 deposit accompanied by a signed agreement, secures an academic placement for an eligible student.
 The deposit is then credited to the overall tuition costs.

 A Tuition Refund Plan is available at a nominal charge.
 This plan ensures a partial refund of remaining tuition in the event of a withdrawal.

-Information for Prospective PDS Families Applying for Aid for the 2017-18 School Year
+Information for Prospective PDS Families Applying for Assistance for the 2019-2020 School Year

-Could the Request for Aid Negatively Affect the Chances of Being Accepted for Admission?
+Could the Request for Assistance Negatively Affect the Chances of Being Accepted for Admission?

 Financial aid decisions and admissions decisions are made by two separate committees.
 Applying for financial aid does not in any way affect a candidate’s selection for admission to PDS.
 However, financial aid cannot be given until a student has been accepted to PDS.

-Do Families Need to Reapply for Financial Aid Each Year?
+Do Families Need to Reapply for Financial Assistance Each Year?